juanuys/juanuys.github.io/_posts/2020-11-18-reflecting-on-communities-of-practice.md

 *Image credit {% cite murray_eudaimonia_2020 %}*

 However, we shan't forget to incorporate others into these activities either: your colleagues, team mates, cohort, greater network, and communities of practice.
-You will advance in your career, but so will those in your networks.
-Be sensitive to their time {% cite horowitz_freelancers_2012 -l 126 %}.
+You will advance in your career, but so will those in your networks, so be sensitive to their time {% cite horowitz_freelancers_2012 -l 126 %}.
 When I have asked for startup advice from seasoned entrepreneurs, my emails were short, to the point, with a focused question, and perhaps 3 scheduling options for following up in person (if required), so they can just pick one that suits them.
 Once I got my answer, I usually follow up with a thank you note or a bottle of wine.

 Just like "game designers should play all sorts of games" {% cite macklin_games_2016 -l 75 %}, we ought to read widely and find experiences elsewhere for a more rounded take on life: